DaemonChoejur/Reborn/README.md

 2. Using Bamboo for sending emails [Password-Reset Email, Email Confirmation]
    - Email local development and testing https://hexdocs.pm/bamboo/Bamboo.SentEmailViewerPlug.html
 3. LiveView Dashboard
    - Metrics include a count to check how many times LiveView Dashboard page has been hit.
+(Not Completed)
+   - added counter to "/welcome" route

+Root page
+"/home" -> LiveDashboard.
+Kept it default without any customization.
+"/welcome" -> route for user to logout, settings, etc.

 # Run: